ajaquith/securitymetrics-aws/readme.md

 ## Production environments

-The Terraform configuration file `securitymetrics.tf` describes how to create production environments in Amazon Web Services.
+The Terraform configuration file `main.tf` describes how to create production environments in Amazon Web Services.
 The Terraform execution plan will create a designated environment it does not already exist.

 The [Alpine Amazon Machine Images (AMIs)](https://github.com/ajaquith/alpine-ec2-ami) used for EC2 nodes are based on a current version of Alpine Linux.
 Exactly one machine for each fully-qualified domain name is created.
 The AWS Virtual Private cloud the node is placed into is configurable and is assumed to already exist; the VPC is _not_ provisioned by Terraform.
 An Elastic IP is created if necessary and assigned to Internet-facing nodes, and matching DNS A records are placed into the top-level DNS zone (_eg,_ securitymetrics.org) managed by AWS Route 53.

-The Terraform plan ensures that exactly one EC2 host with the name `server_name` and environment `ec2_environment` is created, along with an associated security group, Elastic IP and DNS record.
+The Terraform plan ensures that exactly one EC2 host with the name `server_name` in a given environment is created, along with an associated security group, Elastic IP and DNS record.
 The AWS `Name` and `Environment` tags uniquely identify the single instance of EC2 node, security group, Elastic IP address, DNS A record and DNS MX record.
 It is executed in the project root directory, with the environment variables passed as a parameter:

-        terraform apply -var-file=_environment_.tfvars
+        terraform apply

-...where the `.tfvars` files supply variables specific to each environment.
+...where the current Terraform workspace furnishes the name of the environment.
+If the current environment is called `tf`, for example, the Environment tag for all resources will also be `tf`.
+The YAML file `env_vars/`_`environment`_`main.yml` contains environment-specific settings such as server and domain names.
+The YAML file `env_vars/default/main.yml` contains default settings.

 The Terraform plan: